-The Office of Personnel Management (OPM) last week announced it has updated the handbook for the Federal Employees’ Group Life Insurance program (FEGLI).
+The Office of Personnel Management (OPM) has updated the handbook for the Federal Employees’ Group Life Insurance program (FEGLI).

 According to OPM, some of the FEGLI handbook updates include:

 Eligibility of Federal judges of the United States Court of Appeals for Veterans Claims

 Eligibility for married couples to include same-sex spouses

 Updates on premium rate decreases for Optional insurance and the full list of FEGLI premium rates effective January 1, 2016, may be found in the Handbook section entitled, “Cost of Insurance.”
 In the section, “Post 65 Reductions in the Amount of Insurance,” premiums for post-age 65 reductions in the amount of Basic and Optional coverage are clarified as are premium cease dates for enrolled individuals.

 Updates on eligibility for individuals electing to transition to phased retirement and for employees returning to full employment after electing phased retirement are included in the section dedicated to phased retirement.

 The “Table of Legislation Affecting FEGLI” has been updated to reflect the changes found throughout the Handbook.